platformsh/platformsh-docs/docs/src/guides/symfony/customize/postgresql.md

 ```

 ## Configure your Symfony Application to use PostgreSQL
-On your local machine, we have decided to use Docker to manage services.
+On your local machine, let's use Docker to manage services.
 {{< note >}}
 If you prefer to [install PostgreSQL locally](https://www.postgresql.org/download/), you can skip this step.
 {{< /note >}}